manish-garodia/manish-garodia/common/lib-cellar/procedures/zoom-barabar-zoom/zoom-barabar-zoom.md

 	![No Zoom link](./images/zoom-14-no-link.png " ")

 	> **Note:** Open the meeting in Outlook, add the zoom link in Location or in the body text, and save it.
-You do not need to send update.
+You do not send update to the attendees.
 	Adding zoom link to **Subject** will not enable the join option.
 Also, bitly or other short links are not considered as Zoom meetings.

-	As it is attached directly to your profile and not a local installation, I believe it should work device-independent, that is, on mobile phones, tabs, browsers, etc. However, I am yet to try them out.
+	As it is attached directly to your profile and not a local installation, I believe it will work device-independent, that is, on mobile phones, tabs, browsers, etc. However, I am yet to try them out.

 ## Add the plug-in Zoom for Outlook